Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzDataLakeGen2Item.md

 ### -Path
 The path in the specified Filesystem that should be retrieved.
-Can be a file or directory In the format 'directory/file.txt' or 'directory1/directory2/'
+Can be a file or directory In the format 'directory/file.txt' or 'directory1/directory2/'.
+Not specify this parameter to get the root directory of the Filesystem.

 ```yaml
 Type: System.String